grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 5. With your fingers, carefully and gently remove the 4 alignment papers.
-Be sure that the entire alignment paper piece is completely removed and does not remain stuck between the C Cover and the Trackpad subassembly.
+Be sure that the entire alignment paper piece is completely removed and doesn't remain stuck between the C Cover and the Trackpad subassembly.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image29.jpeg" alt-text="A close-up of a touchpad.":::

-6. Gently flip your C Cover around and use a 0.2mm feeler gauge around the entire perimeter of the Trackpad subassembly to ensure it is never above the C Cover surface at any point.
+6. Gently flip your C Cover around and use a 0.2mm feeler gauge around the entire perimeter of the Trackpad subassembly to ensure it's never above the C Cover surface at any point.
 Additionally, click the two bottom corners to check if the trackpad gets stuck against the C Cover surface.
-If it is, redo Step 7 from “Procedure – Removal (Trackpad) and Step 2 from “Procedure – Installation (Trackpad) before proceeding to the next step.
+If it's, redo Step 7 from “Procedure – Removal (Trackpad) and Step 2 from “Procedure – Installation (Trackpad) before proceeding to the next step.